Back in May, Microsoft gave the world a preview of what its next version of Windows 10, dubbed as has the Fall Creators Update.

-Using the keynote on the second day of its Build developer conference, the firm revealed several of the headline features coming with the update in the autumn, as well as touching on its plans in the world of mixed reality and its HoloLens headset.
+Using the keynote on the second day of its Build developer conference, the firm revealed several of the headline features coming with the update in the autumn, but even more have since been revealed in test builds which could well end up on your machine when the Fall Creators Update is released in October.

 One big part of everyday computing life could be about get significantly more fluid thanks to what Microsoft calls a “cloud-powered clipboard”.